Why do I need a firm like

 agencies involved eager to simplify the permitting process?

-While Nevada and other parts of the Southwest are experiencing unprecedented social, economic, environmental, and cultural changes, the federal and state agencies that manage land are slow to change, and their administrative processes create challenges for most customers.
+While many Western states are experiencing unprecedented social, economic, environmental, and cultural changes, the federal and state agencies that manage land are slow to change, and their administrative processes create challenges for most customers.